 How Do I Know Which 70 – 300 Mm Lens Will Fit My Camera?

-Different camera manufacturers and camera models make use of different connectivity for lens attachment.
+Different camera manufacturers and camera models use different connectivity for lens attachment.
 So, before you place that order for a lens, confirm its compatibility with your camera.
-You can get that information either from the seller or by simply visiting the manufacturer’s website for comprehensive information.
+You can get that information from the seller or visit the manufacturer’s website for comprehensive information.

 A second option is to make use of adapters.
 They are available to allow connection between different cameras and lenses.